 3. Moz’s Open Site Explorer – Link Building & Research

 Moz has the best link metrics available in my opinion.
 And you can’t do SEO at all without a solid link tool in your arsenal.
 Not to mention, their MozBar makes it really easy to evaluate link metrics right in Google’s SERPs.
 They have a handy guide to their tool here.
 You can get some of Open Site Explorer for free, but the most data comes with a paid Moz account – ranging from $80 to $479 a month.

 3. BuzzSumo – Content & Research

 BuzzSumo is my newest favorite tool to come on the market in the last few years.
 This is truly an exceptional resource – allowing you to see the most shared content in any niche, the top sharers of that content – and LOTS more.
-Their free version gives you a lot of room to play around.
-We get everything done we can with the free plan, but may switch to the $99/mth plan in the near future.
+Their free version gives you a lot of room to play around and you can of course upgrade if you need more.

 4. SEMrush – Keyword & Competitive Research